triplus/Glass/README.md

 Qt 5 (and up) enabled FreeCAD build.

 ### Usage
+Glass module will set defaults on the first run.
+For activating the Tree view an additional restart of FreeCAD might be needed.
 For toggling the overlay mode press the Q+1 key combination on the keyboard.
 Q+2 key combination can be used to toggle visibility.

 [A video on YouTube](https://www.youtube.com/watch?v=ny31diN1ZhM) was created by OficineRobotica demonstrating configuration and customization of Glass module.
+It is used as the default style for Glass and it is set on the first run.

 [![OficineRobotica FreeCAD Customization Using Glass](http://img.youtube.com/vi/ny31diN1ZhM/0.jpg)](http://www.youtube.com/watch?v=ny31diN1ZhM)